-Cease and Desist Nightmare?
+Amazon Cease and Desist Letter?
 Here’s How to Fight Back & Keep Selling

-What is a Cease and Desist Letter on Amazon?
+What is an Amazon Cease and Desist Letter?

 But here’s the truth: Not every cease and desist letter is legitimate.
 Many brands use them as intimidation tactics to push third-party sellers off Amazon.